ietf-wg-aipref/drafts/draft-ietf-aipref-attach.md

 in the same way that content is obtained.

-## Preference Expressions
+## Statements of Preference

-The format of preference expressions is defined in the preference vocabulary {{VOCAB}}.
+The format of a statement of preference is defined in the preference vocabulary {{VOCAB}}.
 The preference vocabulary defines:

-* what preferences can be expressed,
+* a model for associating usage preferences with categories of use,
+* some categories of use,
-* how multiple expressions of preference are combined, and
+* how multiple statements of preference are combined, and
 * how those preferences are turned into strings or byte sequences for use in a protocol.

-This document only defines how the strings or byte sequences are conveyed so that the preferences can be associated with content.
+This document only defines how the strings or byte sequences are conveyed so that statements of preference can be associated with content.

 ## Examples